Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Introduction

-The results we present here are not limited to FDs.
-CDs (Cardinality Dependencies) \cite{DBLP:journals/pvldb/CaoFWY14,DBLP:conf/icalp/ArapinisFG16} are a generalization of FDs, denoted $(R_i:A\rightarrow B,c)$.
+Another way of generalizing our results is not to extend the class of queries, but the class of dependencies.
+Cardinality Dependencies (CDs) \cite{DBLP:journals/pvldb/CaoFWY14,DBLP:conf/icalp/ArapinisFG16} are a generalization of FDs, denoted $(R_i:A\rightarrow B,c)$.
 Here, the right-hand side does not have to be unique for every assignment to the left-hand side, but there can be at most $c$ different values to the variables of $B$ for every value of the variables of $A$.
 FDs are in fact a special case of CDs where $c=1$.
 Constraints of that form appear naturally in many applications.
 For example: a movie has only a handful of directors, there are at most 200 countries, and a person is typically limited to at most 5000 friends in (some) social networks.
 We show that all results described in this paper also apply to CDs.

-Moreover, we show how our results can be easily used to yield additional results, such as a dichotomy for CQs with disequalities, and a dichotomy to evaluate CQs with linear delay. \subparagraph*{Contributions.} Our main contributions are as follows. \begin{itemize} \item We extend the class of queries that can be evaluated in $\DelayClin$ by incorporating the FDs.
-This extension is the class of FD-free-connex CQs. \item We establish a dichotomy for the enumeration complexity of self-join-free FD-acyclic CQs.
-Consequently, we get a dichotomy for self-join-free acyclic CQs under FDs. \item We show a lower bound for FD-cyclic CQs.
-In particular, we get a dichotomy for all self-join-free CQs in the presence of unary FDs. \item We extend our results to CDs. \end{itemize}
+\paragraph{Contributions.} Our main contributions are as follows. \begin{itemize} \item We extend the class of queries that are known to be in $\DelayClin$ by incorporating FDs.
+This extension is the class of FD-free-connex CQs. \item We establish a dichotomy for the enumeration complexity of self-join free FD-acyclic CQs.
+Consequently, we get a dichotomy for self-join free acyclic CQs in the presence of FDs. \item We show a lower bound for FD-cyclic CQs.
+In particular, we get a dichotomy for all self-join free CQs in the presence of unary FDs with respect to $\DelayClin$, and a similar dichotomy regarding enumeration with linear delay. \item We show the extension of all our results to CDs and CQs with disequalities. \end{itemize}

+A short version of this article appeared in the 21st International Conference on Database Theory (ICDT18)~\cite{icdtVersion}.
+This article has the following additions.
+First, it includes all proofs omitted from the short version.
+Second, it includes a new section, Section~\ref{sec:disequalities}, proving that all results in this paper hold also for CQs with disequalities.
+In addition, we add more thorough discussions both on the computational model and on the complexity assumption used in Section~\ref{sec:cyclic}.